Essential Supplies That Make Journaling More Fun and Creative for Kids

 Journaling as a Creative Outlet

 The beauty of journaling is that the only thing needed to start is a writing instrument and a journal.
 But, taken a step further, journaling is also art.
 It is a form of expression with freedom to be creative and let the imagination run wild.
-With just a few supplies, you can transform the entire look and feel of your journal.
-Luckily, the supply options are endless and quite inexpensive.
+With just a few supplies, you can transform the entire look and feel of any journal.
+Luckily, the supply options are endless and inexpensive.

 My son and I have been journaling since he was four and here are some of our favorite materials and supplies we use in our Home Sweet Homes Journal.